ScalaWilliam/Sygments/README.md

 It is especially suited for creating presentations.

-See the demo at [Scala William's Sygments](https://www.scalawilliam.com/1406/sygments) website.
+See the demo at (http://demo.scalawilliam.com/sygments/).

 ## Sample